|Edith and her sister Milly|

 6 Feb 1914

 My great grandmother, being Edith's eldest child, left school at age 11 to help her mother with the younger children.
-The family moved to Mildura in the early 1900s, where Edith's brother lived.
+The family moved to Mildura in 1901 with her brother.
+You can read more about their remakable journey here.
 Edith took in washing and picked fruit to provide an income.